Warnings And Precautions

 LIPITOR therapy should be temporarily withheld or discontinued in any patient with an acute serious condition suggestive of myopathy or having a risk factor predisposing to the development of renal failure secondary to rhabdomyolysis (such as sepsis, severe acute infection, hypotension, major surgery, trauma, severe metabolic, endocrine and electrolyte disorders, and uncontrolled seizures).

-LIPITOR therapy should be discontinued if markedly elevated CPK levels occur or myopathy is diagnosed or suspected.
+LIPITOR therapy should be discontinued if markedly elevated CK levels occur or myopathy is diagnosed or suspected.

 There have been rare reports of immune-mediated necrotizing myopathy (IMNM), an autoimmune myopathy associated with statin use.
 IMNM is characterized by: